serde-rs/serde-rs.github.io/_src/attr-flatten.md

 # Struct flattening

-The `flatten` attribute inlines keys from a field into the parent struct. `flatten` may be used any number of times within the same struct.
-It is supported only within structs that have named fields, and the attribute can only be applied to a struct or map field.
+The `flatten` attribute inlines keys from a field into the parent struct.
+`flatten` may be used any number of times within the same struct.
+It is supported only within structs that have named fields, and the field to which it is applied must be a struct or map type.

 The `flatten` attribute serves the following two common use cases: